Reaching Home: Canada’s Homelessness Strategy is a federal program designed to reduce chronic homelessness across Canada.

 The Community Advisory Board, currently chaired by Kate Mechan and Bill Bruton, holds regular monthly meetings, along with additional sub-committee meetings, workshops, and special sessions as needed to address emerging priorities.
 They also help create the Community Action Plan that outlines how the Reaching Home funding will be used over the funding cycle.

-The Yukon Anti-Poverty Coalition is purposefully engaged in helping create a CAB that represents the many parts of the Yukon’s community, with a goal of centring voices of people with lived or living experience and indigenous leadership.
-As part of this effort, the CAB and the CE will be developing a new governance structure and community plan to address homelessness throughout 2025.
+YAPC is purposefully engaged in helping create a CAB that represents the many parts of the Yukon’s community, with a goal of centering voices of people with lived or living experience and Indigenous leadership.
+As part of this effort, the CAB and the CE have been developing a new governance structure and community plan throughout 2025 to be implemented with partners over the next number of years.

 The CAB is an evolving entity.
 Let us know if your organization could play a role on it.
-We will explain CAB member responsibilities to you and let you know how to go about joining the committee.
+We will explain CAB responsibilities and other ways your organization can be involved in implementing the CAP.

 she/her